Skip to Main Content

 Wild giant tortoises perform a vital role in Mauritius, acting as grazers, browsers and seed dispensers, and helping to regenerate many unique plant and tree species.
 But historic over-hunting and the illegal pet trade have seen numbers dwindle.
 We worked with the Mauritian Wildlife Foundation to tag and monitor the endangered wild tortoise population.

-£3,000 since 2017
+£3,000 donated 2017 – 2019

-Protecting the Mediterranean Monk Seal
+Protecting the Monk Seal

 The Mediterranean Monk Seal is Europe’s most endangered marine mammal.
 Working with the Hellenic Society for the Study and Protection of the Monk Seal (MOm), we helped to create a new marine protection area around the Greek island of Gyaros.

-£4,500 donated since 2014
+£4,500 donated 2014 – 2021

 Tracking Raptors in Scotland (by phone!)